jjeffchung/Swift-/README.md

 # Swift-
 A collection of my personal Swift projects and student assignments from my iOS Application Programming Certification Program at City College of San Francisco.
+All projects have been updated to the new Swift 5 syntax.

 1) Choose Your Own Adventure program